mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Apply damage type riders (e.g., Burning, Zapped) after DV is applied.

+> Continuing from above.
+The Lonestar Patrolman has an Armored Jacket with a Defense of +4.
+So his Jacket absorbs 4 points of Sarah's incoming damage, and he marks down 2 damage to his Physical Health.

 #### Types of Injury

-Damage in Sixfinity is defined as Physical or Stun.
+Damage in Twelvefold is defined as Physical or Stun.
 Each type of damage is tracked on a separate Condition Monitor.

 ##### Physical Damage